Socketlike/SpotifyModal/README.md

 # Known issues

 - Leaving Spotify inactive for an hour or so will make the controls stop working until you manually update the player state in the Spotify app
-- The progress bar can (and quite literally) freeze when renderer freezes (i.e. switching channels when system / renderer is under heavy load), causing progress bar inaccuracy
+- The progress bar is very sensitive to lag (heavy system load / renderer freezing), causing inaccuracy
 - The modal can fade out at random when the player state updates (pre-better-codebase bug)
 - The title element does not play the scrolling animation (when it's supposed to) on Discord startup, instead it cuts out (ellipsis)